 Community and public meetings also included many discussions of "Alternative #4", which is an on-street (not a trail) alternative which those opposing any trail prefer.
 The "Alternative #4" are painted "sharrows" ("share the lane" markings) on La Mar and Pacifica, and have bikes mixing with cars.
 This alternative includes no improvements for walking residents along the trail path, and does not meet the standards set in the Council-approved 2018 Pedestrian or 2016 Bicycle Plans.

 Other recent meetings have included a Valley Water District Board meeting, where they reaffirmed their committment to creekside trails and discussed creating standards for these trails, which would be helpful.
 Twenty-five residents sent emails to the Board, and several residents spoke in favor of the trail, which made a great impact on the Directors.
 The CUSD Board of Trustees also discussed the Regnart Trail, but as they have not completed their own study, declined to make a formal statement of support to the City Council at this time.
 They wish to do their own study and review this issue again in the fall (likely after the City Council vote).
 This decision was not entirely unexpected, as many school districts tend not to take positions on ‘outside of school’ issues, especially if opponents show up to their meetings.

-The vote by the Cupertino City Council on the 65% design has been delayed into August or September (this will not be a citizen vote, but a city council vote).
+The vote by the Cupertino City Council on the 65% design will be September 17 (this will not be a citizen vote, but a city council vote).
 You can find more updates here in the future, or if you sign the petition, you will get more updates via email automatically.
 Want to help more?
-Contact us at email@example.com.
+Contact us at firstname.lastname@example.org.